Neon Electron Configuration and Atomic Orbital Diagram

 Therefore, the valence electrons of the neon are eight.
 Finally, we can say that the valency of the neon is 0, and the valence electrons of the neon are eight.

-Reasons for placing neon in group-18 of the periodic table
+Reasons for placing neon in group 18 of the periodic table

 The electron configuration of neon shows that the number of electrons in the last orbit of the neon atom is eight.
 We know that the number of electrons in the last orbit of an element is the number of groups in that element.

 Accordingly, the group of neon is ten but neon is an inert element.
 All inert elements are placed in group number 18 in the periodic table.
-Therefore, neon is placed in group-18 instead of group-10.
+Therefore, neon is placed in Group 18 instead of Group 10.

 Why is neon an inert gas?

-The elements in group-18 of the periodic table are inert gases.
+The elements in group 18 of the periodic table are inert gases.
 The inert gases of Group-18 are helium(He), neon(Ne), argon(Ar), krypton(Kr), xenon(Xe), and radon(Rn).

-We know that the element in group-18 is neon.
+We know that the element in group 18 is neon.
 The electron configuration of neon shows that the orbit at the end of neon is filled with electrons.
 Neon does not want to exchange or share any electrons because the last orbit of neon is full of electrons.

-And neon does not form any compounds because it does not share any electrons.
+Neon does not form any compounds because it does not share any electrons.
 They do not participate in chemical bonding and chemical reactions.

 For this, they are called inert elements.
 The inert elements are in the form of gases at normal temperatures.
 For this inert elements are called inert gases.
 Again for this same reason, inert gas is called a noble gas.